jonseymour/mvc/README.md

   <dt>model</dt>
   <dd>
-    <p>Specifies the name of the model elements to which the binding applies.</p>
+    <p>Specifies the name(s) of the model element(s) to which the binding applies.</p>
     <p>If the value is a string, then the created binding is bound to a model element with the same name or to an
     no-op accessor otherwise.</p>
     <p>If the value is an array, then a model accessor is created which calls the model accessors of the named
-      elements and creates a map whose keys are the specified names and whose values are the result of calling the accessors of the specified model elements.</p>
+      elements and creates a map whose keys are the specified names and whose values are the result of calling the accessors of the model elements specified by those names.</p>
-    <p>If the value is an array, then a model accessor is created which calls the model accessors of the named
+    <p>If the value is a map, then a model accessor is created which calls the model accessors of the named
       elements and creates a map whose keys are the values of the specified map and whose values are the result of calling the accessors of the model elements specified by the keys. [ NOT CURRENTLY IMPLEMENTED ].
     <p>If this value is not specified, the binding is bound to a model element with the same name as the
-      view element if such an element exists or to a noop accessor otherwise.</p>
+      view element if such an element exists or to a no-op accessor otherwise.</p>
   </dd>

 </dl>